jeffmagill/jeffmagill.dev/content/blog/crafting a-developer-website-for-professional-growth.md

 ---
-title: Building a Website for Professional Advancement
+title: Crafting a Developer Website For Professional Growth
-description: Let's take a look at what makes an interesting, effective portfolio, with some advice from some development leaders.
+description: Let's take a look at what makes an interesting, effective, professional developer website, with some advice from some engineering leaders.
 image: /images/blog/nick-morrison-desk-unsplash.jpg
 tags: portfolio
 created: 1728328053